-If you want a local guide who arranges everything for you, Dave Siydock can take you for a great day out – providing boat, tackle, and a shore lunch with the fish you catch.
+If you want a local guide who arranges everything for you, providing boat, tackle and a shore lunch with the fish you catch, we can take care of that for you.
 Ask us for details.

 Wildlife Observe moose, beaver, fox, loons, turtles, deer, ducks and other wildlife in their natural environment.
 Be sure to bring your camera and binoculars.
 Take a short paddle ride, or set off for a day long adventure by canoe with a delicious packed lunch.

 Just Take it Easy Relax on the deck of your cabin, the guest lounge, or on our private sandy beach and watch the loons, beavers, and ducks, or read a book and/or doze the day away.

 Gaze at the stars, listen to the sound of the wind whistling through the tall pines, breathe in the fresh country air, or meet other guests and share your experiences of the day.